Marlon Vera: Ultimate Fighting Championship

 Vera was expected to face Thomas Almeida on March 2, 2019, at UFC 235.
 However Almeida pulled out of the fight on January 31, citing an injury, and was replaced by Frankie Saenz.
 In turn, Vera pulled out of the fight on February 27 due to illness and the bout was scrapped from the event.
 The bout was rescheduled to UFC Fight Night 148.
 Vera won the fight via technical knockout in round one.

 Vera was scheduled to face Sean O'Malley on July 6, 2019, at UFC 239.
 However, O'Malley announced his withdraw from the bout on June 21, 2019, due a failed test for ostarine.
 O'Malley was replaced by newcomer Nohelin Hernandez.
 Vera won the fight via a rear-naked choke in round two.

 Vera faced Andre Ewell on October 12, 2019, at UFC Fight Night 161.
 He won the fight via technical knockout.
 This win earned him the Performance of the Night bonus award.

 Vera was scheduled to face Jimmie Rivera on February 8, 2020, at UFC 247.
 However, Rivera pulled out of the fight on January 23 citing an injury.
 In turn, promotion officials elected to remove Vera from the card.

 Vera was expected to face Eddie Wineland on March 28, 2020, at UFC on ESPN: Ngannou vs. Rozenstruik.
 However, the event was cancelled due to the COVID-19 pandemic.
-Instead, Vera faced Song Yadong in a featherweight bout on May 16, 2020, at UFC on ESPN: Overeem vs. Harris.
+Instead, Vera faced Song Yadong in a featherweight bout on May 16, 2020, at UFC on ESPN 8.
 He lost the fight via unanimous decision.
 Both participants earned the Fight of the Night award.

 Vera faced Sean O'Malley on August 15, 2020, at UFC 252.
-Vera defeated O'Malley via first round TKO.
+Vera defeated O'Malley via first-round TKO.
 Vera finished O'Malley with a flurry of strikes after dropping him with a calf kick.

 Vera faced José Aldo on December 19, 2020, at UFC Fight Night: Thompson vs Neal.
 He lost the fight via unanimous decision.

 A rematch of Vera's 2016 bout with Davey Grant took place on June 19, 2021, at UFC on ESPN 25.
 Vera won the bout this time via unanimous decision.
 The bout earned both fighters the Fight of the Night award.

 Vera faced Frankie Edgar on November 6, 2021, at UFC 268.
 Vera won the fight via front kick knockout in round three.
 This win earned him the Performance of the Night award.